rgiordan/zaminfluence/zaminfluence/R/README.md

 - `rerun`: The complete result of a re-run at the AMIS.
 - `rerun_df`: A tidy summary dataframe of the predicted and actual changes in the parameter and its confidence interval.

+# TODOs

+- Rename beta to theta everywhere
+- Consistently use "hat" or not in the names (I think no hat)
+- Document rerun objects
+- Consistently use "num" or "n" everywhere (I think num)